 Best Health does not carry any commercial advertising from third parties.

 If you have any questions about Best Health please contact us.

 The Best Health website has been approved by the Plain English Campaign (Internet Crystal Mark 043), showing that we use plain English throughout the site.
 See http://www.plainenglish.co.uk/crystal-mark/internet-crystal-mark.html for more information.

 BMJ Group has been certified as a producer of reliable health and social care information, as a member of the Information Standard scheme.
 See http://www.theinformationstandard.org/ for more information.

 BMJ Group is responsible for the accuracy of the information on this website.
-Neither Capita, who operate the Information Standard scheme, nor the Department of Health, who own the scheme, will have any responsibility for costs, losses or damages arising from the information being inaccurate or from us failing to include relevant information.
+Neither Capita, who operate the Information Standard scheme, nor NHS England, who own the scheme, will have any responsibility for costs, losses or damages arising from the information being inaccurate or from us failing to include relevant information.